 - Gross Wall Area (ft2): Sum the gross exterior wall area for the space-conditioning category.
 Only include exterior walls in this summation; do not include semi-exterior walls or interior partitions.
 The gross wall area includes windows and doors.
-If you group exterior walls together when you complete Part II: Opaque Surfaces, then this form can be a useful aid in summing the exterior wall area. - Window Area (ft2): Sum the window area for the exterior walls in the space-conditioning category.
-Window area should include the frame as well as the glazed area.
-If you group windows together when you complete Part II Fenestration, then this form can be a useful aid in summing the window area.

-■ Window-Wall Ratio: Divide the Window Area by the Gross Wall Area and enter the result in this box.
-When using the Prescriptive Building Envelope Option, the window-wall ratio must be less than 0.50.
-If the north-oriented exception is taken, the WWR is calculated separately for north-oriented and other-oriented windows.
+If you group exterior walls together when you complete Part II: Opaque Surfaces, then this form can be a useful aid in summing the exterior wall area. - Window Area (ft2): Sum the fenestration area for the exterior walls in the space-conditioning category.
+Fenestration area should include the frame as well as the glazed area.
+Note: fenestration area does not include glass spandrel area, which is considered opaque wall.
+If you group windows together when you complete Part II Fenestration, then this form can be a useful aid in summing the window area. - Window-Wall Ratio: Divide the Window Area by the Gross Wall Area and enter the result in this box.
+When using the Prescriptive Building Envelope Option, the window-wall ratio must be less than 0.40. - Fenestration Area (ft2) by Orientation: List the fenestration area within 45 degrees of south, within 30 degrees of east, and within 30 degrees of west.